Modified Adjusted Gross Income (MAGI)

 Medicaid MAGI and CHIP MAGI Versus Marketplace MAGI

-Marketplace Eligibility is based on annual MAGI while Medicaid / CHIP is based on current monthly income.
-In many states, Medicaid/CHIP can be based on projected MAGI for the rest of the calendar year.
-If you are applying for Medicaid make sure to check with your state Marketplace or state Medicaid office.
-You can see a breakdown of monthly Federal Poverty Guidelines here.
+Marketplace eligibility is determined based on annual MAGI, while Medicaid and CHIP eligibility are based on current monthly income.
+In many states, Medicaid/CHIP can also be based on projected MAGI for the remainder of the calendar year.
+If you are applying for Medicaid, make sure to verify with your state’s Marketplace or Medicaid office.
+You can review the monthly Federal Poverty Guidelines here for a breakdown of income limits.

-Below is a handy table from healthreformbeyondthebasics.org that shows how Medicaid MAGI has changed in states that expanded Medicaid.
-See a list of income counted as MAGI for Medicaid from the same site (we present the information below, but it helps to have both lists on hand for verification).
+Below is a helpful table from healthreformbeyondthebasics.org that explains how Medicaid MAGI has changed in states that expanded Medicaid.
+For a list of income that is counted as MAGI for Medicaid, refer to the same source (the information is presented below for easy reference, but it’s useful to cross-check both lists).

 How Social Security Works With MAGI and ObamaCare

-Taxable and non-taxable Social Security income is counted toward MAGI for ObamaCare and affects tax credits and Medicaid eligibility, but only if a person has to file taxes.
+Both Taxable and non-taxable Social Security income are included in MAGI for determining eligibility for ObamaCare tax credits and Medicaid, but only if the individual has to file taxes.

-Social Security Income includes disability payments (SSD and SSDI), pension, retirement benefits, and survivor benefits, but does not include supplemental security income (SSI).
-(Line 20a minus 20b on a Form 1040).
-In general, everything except for SSI counts toward MAGI for ObamaCare and Medicaid.
+Social Security Income includes disability payments (SSD and SSDI), pension, retirement benefits, and survivor benefits, but it excludes supplemental security income (SSI).
+This can be found on Line 20a minus 20b on a Form 1040.
+Essentially, everything except for SSI counts toward MAGI for ObamaCare and Medicaid eligibility.

 HSA’s and Other Tax Deductions

-HSA’s, retirement accounts like 401ks, and other tax advantaged investment vehicles can be a smart choice for lowering GI, AGI, and MAGI.
+Health Savings Accounts (HSA’s), retirement accounts like 401(k)s, and other tax-advantaged investment vehicles can be a great way to lower your Gross Income (GI), Adjusted Gross Income (AGI), and Modified Adjusted Gross Income (MAGI).
 Specifically for ObamaCare, HSA’s really stand out.

-Not only can you lower your MAGI with an HSA (it lowers AGI and isn’t added back to MAGI), you can also accumulate interest tax-free, and spend money on out-of-pocket medical (and dental and vision) tax-free.
-The healthcare savings really add up!
+Not only can an HSA lower your MAGI (since it lowers your AGI and isn’t added back to MAGI), but it also allows you to accumulate interest tax-free and spend money on out-of-pocket medical, dental, and vision expenses tax-free.
+These healthcare savings can really add up!

-You’ll have to have a high-deductible health plan and be aware of your income to decide whether funding an HSA works for you.
-Don’t go under subsidy floors by over funding an HSA if your income is low; do go under subsidy ceilings like 400% FPL if your income is high.
+However, you need to have a high-deductible health plan to qualify for an HSA, and it’s important to be mindful of your income.
+Overfunding an HSA can put you under subsidy floors if your income is low, but strategic funding can help you stay under subsidy ceilings (like 400% of the Federal Poverty Level) if your income is high.
 See our page on HSAs and our page on retirement accounts to learn how to lower your MAGI for ObamaCare tax credits and cost-sharing reduction subsidies.

-NOTE: Not all things that lower GI lower MAGI, some tax vehicles have particular requirements and risks.
-Please see the details of what is added back into MAGI on this page, and consider getting professional tax help.
+NOTE: Not all deductions that lower GI will lower MAGI.
+Some tax-advantaged vehicles have specific requirements and risks.
+Review what is added back into MAGI, and consider seeking professional tax advice.

 What Income is Counted For Health Insurance Tax Credits (List of Taxable and Non-Taxable Income)